YU000jp/logseq-plugin-flex-date-format/readme.md

 # Logseq Plugin: Flex date format

+- Localize date format.
+Or switch to the selected format.

 - Development stage 👷🚧

 - *This plugin does not affect the graph or files*